nicolgit/hub-and-spoke-playground/README.md

 * username: `nicola`
 * password: `password.123`

+The ARM template [any-to-any](any-to-any.json) deploys:
+* 2 routing tables that forward all spoke traffic to the firewall
+* 1 IPgroup and one Azure Firewall policy that:
+  * allows spoke-to-spoke communication
+  * block certain sites (Facebook, Twitter and 3 web categories (nudity, dating, pornography)
+  * allows all remaining HTTP(S) outbound traffic

 ## Playground's scenarios
 Here there is a list of tested scenarios usable on this playground.